SpectraLogic/ds3_net_sdk/README.md

 ---

 The SDK provides an interface to communicate with a DS3 compliant appliance.
 The primary class that is used to interact with DS3 is the `Ds3Client` class.
-The `Ds3Client` class is located in the `Ds3` namespace and is used to communicate with DS3.
+The `Ds3Client` class is located in the `Ds3` namespace.
 Here is an example using the Ds3Client class that lists all the buckets on a remote DS3 appliance.

 ```csharp